privacy compliance

 Read more …

-• Government surveillance bill passed by Parliament
+• Parliament passes Government surveillance bill

-Government surveillance bill passed by Parliament
+Parliament passes Government surveillance bill

 The Surveillance Legislation Amendment (Identify and Disrupt) Bill 2021 added three (3) warrants, allowing law enforcement to access data and take control of online accounts to obtain evidence of serious online crime.